BosenkoTM/DE-MTKP/help/how_to_monitor_mysql.md

 ## Summary

 Before closing, if you’re in the mood for more reading, then we’ve found some great posts about MySQL performance and operations at [Percona Data Performance Blog](https://www.percona.com/blog/).
 [High Performance MySQL book](http://www.highperfmysql.com/) is a great read too.

-So what about you?
-Do you have a checklist or any best practices for monitoring MySQL?
-What databases do you have in place and how do you monitor them?
-Any interesting reads to suggest?